 We’re often asked what exactly a PCA entails and when it makes sense to commission an assessment from construction consulting companies, so we’ll use this opportunity to shed some light on this area of expertise.

 A PCA is a complex and comprehensive evaluation of the condition of a property, often conducted when someone is looking to make a purchase or other important business decisions.
+You can read more about the commercial property inspection process here.

 Securing a well-researched, quality assessment is a vital step toward making an informed purchasing decision about real estate property.
 It allows you to determine not only the current condition of a building, but also whether the property will remain suitable for its specific purpose.
 The professional evaluation will include the unfavorable aspects that will impact future use and require additional repairs or renovations.
 It will help you gain a complete technical understanding of the asset and its critical features and provide you with your last chance to calculate in detail the risks associated with the facility.